elastic/ecctl/docs/ecctl_deployment_elasticsearch_keystore_show.md

 Shows the settings from the Elasticsearch resource keystore

-### Synopsis

-Shows the settings from the Elasticsearch resource keystore

 ```
 ecctl deployment elasticsearch keystore show <deployment id> [--ref-id <ref-id>] [flags]
 ```